Yahav9/MyTaskManager/README.md

 * Dotenv- For environment variables.
 * Cors - For enabling CORS.
 * Body Parser - For parsing incoming request bodies.
-* ESLint - For code styling and formatting.
+* Node Mocks Http - For mocking request and response objects in unit tests.
+* Supertest - For integration tests.

 ## Main Features:
 * Full authentication and authorization functionality.